by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

 However, many companies overlook the fact that creativity can also be a source of empowering the workforce.
 I call this creative empowerment.

-Then I explained to him how to allow the development of this creativity in 7 points.
-Please allow me to point them out for you.
+Then I explained to him the 7 steps to a new management style.
 I hope these are applicable to your company or organization.

 1 – Power Out Creativity